n0rdy/proteus/README.md

 Before Proteus, I had to:
 - either mock the API responses manually via the JSON files
-- use Wiremock and write some code to make it work.
+- use Wiremock and write some code to make it work
+- create a mock API server from scratch for my specific use case.

 Both of these approaches are not ideal, as JSON files are not flexible enough and Wiremock approach is time-consuming.
 The idea behind Proteus is to simplify this and cover the most common use cases.